utkarshkukreti/speculate.rs/README.md

 > An RSpec inspired minimal testing framework for Rust.

-Speculate uses a syntax extension to generate test functions from the DSL at compile time, which unfortunately requires a nightly version of Rust.
-I recommend using [rustup](https://rustup.rs) to easily install and switch between stable and nightly versions of Rust.

 ## Installation

 Add `speculate` to the `dev-dependencies` section of your `Cargo.toml`: